Staging and grading of ovarian cancer

 Stage 1a

-The cancer is only in 1 ovary or fallopian tube.
+The cancer is only within 1 ovary or 1 fallopian tube and does not affect the surface.

 Stage 1b